System Integration Lab

 UAV Engine Test Lab

 Propulsion systems and their integration into unmanned aerial vehicles represent a key competence in the development of novel system concepts.
-With the support of the Bavarian State Ministry of Economics and Media, Energy and Technology, the Department of Aviation Systems has created a unique test facility that can be used to power UAV drives from electrical systems to power systems towards micro-turbojet engines can be measured.
+With the support of the Bavarian State Ministry of Economics and Media, Energy and Technology, the Chair of Aircraft Design has created a unique test facility that can be used to power UAV drives from electrical systems to power systems towards micro-turbojet engines can be measured.
 The extensive sensor equipment also allows the development of shear vector systems.
 For the first time, the test bed was used during the SAGITTA project for the evaluation and optimization of the propulsion system.
 With a detailed test campaign, the complex inlet geometry as well as innovative nozzle concepts were tested and further improved.
 Currently, the test bench is available for engine tests for the FLEXOP project, as well as for measuring the influence of fuselage components on the propeller thrust of vertically-launched UAV configurations.